youngD23/youngD23/PulseCheck_D_Young.md

 # 2023 Spring Semester Contract

-## My Project

-**Project**
-For my project, I have 2 ideas in mind.
-The first project idea is for a personal project that I have been working on.
-It is a 2.5D platformer (A 3D game played from a 2D perspective) where multiple characters will have different abilities and will fight each other while using thier abilities for combat and also to maneuver around the stage in unique ways.
-The second is to use the FPS Kit listed below.
-I want to learn about 3D game development, but I like the style of games like Super Smash Bros and Mortal Kombat.
-I will choose whichever project works better for the learning pathway I am going down for the class.

-**Learning Pathway**
-I would like to go down the Unity Software Package pathway for this project.
-I come from a computer engineering/science background and have a very solid understanding of C++ and C#, and I would like to dive deeper into the Unity Editor and learn to build my own editor tools and packages.

 <Image>
 <a name="Dalle GenerationSloth"></a>
 <img src="Images\SlothLoot-01.png" alt="Image of artificial intelligence generated images using Dalle setup in a horizontal array.
 The prompts used for the Dalle generation are in the lower portions of the image.
 The bottom says 'A sloth wearing a backpack and a hardhat with a light looking for the loot, digital art'" title="PulseHeader" class="centerheader"/>